PayPal-vs.-Stripe-vs.-Authorize.Net

 Online Recurring Payment Processing Through the Payment Gateways

-These digital payment gateways play the most important role in providing enhanced customer experience at checkout and contribute quite a share for facilitating customers to make smoother transactions and with minimum fractions like declined payments, unauthorized payments, or late payments.
+Digital payment gateways play a significant role in providing an enhanced checkout experience.
+They contribute heavily to facilitating customers in making smoother transactions with minimal fractions like declined payments, unauthorized payments, or late payments.

-This blogpost outlines the three most common payment gateways to helps subscription merchants and SaaS vendors to make better choice of payment system for their platforms:
+This blog post outlines the three most commonly used payment gateways that assist subscription merchants and SaaS vendors in making the best choice for their payment system platform.

 These are: